godotjs/javascript/README.md

 	}

 	_ready() {
-		// get first child with the type of godot.Lable this._label = this.get_node(godot.Label);
+		// get first child with the type of godot.Label this._label = this.get_node(godot.Label);

 		// Apply the inspector filled values with property setters